 Range of the grants provided in 2014 as financial assistance is from $250,000 to $500,000

-Main objective of Children Health Insurance Program is provide federal grants for maintaining and expanding child health assistance to uninsured children coming from low-income families.
+The main objective of the Children Health Insurance Program is to provide federal grants for maintaining and expanding child health assistance to uninsured children coming from low-income families.

 Federal grants are used in three ways to achieve the objective of the CHIP:

 - Obtaining health insurance coverage for uninsured children that meets certain required duration and scope of the benefits;

 - Expanding eligibility for children under the State’s Medicaid program;

 - Achieving the CHIP objective by a combination of both.